ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/10-Threat-Intelligence.md

 VirusTotal reported no significant detections for the originating IP address.

-While the IP address currently maintains a limited public reputation, this does not reduce its evidentiary value because it was extracted directly from the email headers.
+No major security vendors currently classify the IP address as malicious.

 ---